A guest post by Irina Nichifiriuc

 Have you used any of these tools at bedtime?
 What has worked for you, and what do you find difficult?

-Find out what stops kids sleeping, how to set limits around sleep and how to build your child’s sleep confidence.
-Learn more about Hand in Hand Parenting’s Helping Your Children Sleep online class
+Take the class: Find out what stops kids sleeping, how to set limits around sleep and how to build your child’s sleep confidence.
+Learn more about our online class, Helping Your Children Sleep

 Meet the Instructor